-This week is National Vegetarian Week, running from the 13th to the 19th May.
+This week is National Vegetarian Week.
 It celebrates the pleasures of a meat-free diet and raises awareness for vegetarianism.

 Here are some of our favourite vegetarian dishes, we hope you love them too.

 Creole Black Bean Burger

 Recipe (serves 4)

 Black beans are filling, healthy and packed with proteins and vitamins.
 We’ve put together the perfect recipe to make an easy and delicious burger.
 Its quick to make for ideal for a healthy meal any day of the week.